-If, after a many batches, you notice your hibiscus kombucha starting to decline (taking longer to brew or not fermenting well), do one batch of black tea kombucha to reinvigorate the SCOBY and starter tea.
+If, after many batches, you notice your hibiscus kombucha starting to decline (taking longer to brew or not fermenting well), do one batch of black tea kombucha to reinvigorate the SCOBY and starter tea.

 Note that if you use hibiscus in the first fermentation, it will dye your SCOBY bright pink!
 If you don’t want to dye your precious SCOBY, try making hibiscus kombucha in the second fermentation instead.

 Making hibiscus kombucha in the second fermentation

 Another option for making hibiscus kombucha is by adding the hibiscus in the second fermentation.
 This is the fermentation where you transfer your kombucha to airtight bottles in order to carbonate and flavor it.

 To use hibiscus here, you’ll just add the dried hibiscus flowers into your bottles of kombucha (along with any other flavors you might want to add).
 Then seal the bottles shut and let them ferment as usual, for 3 to 10 days, until it reaches a carbonation level that you like.